mercymadueke/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a program that finds and prints the first 98 Fibonacci numbers
+a program that finds and prints the sum of the even-valued terms, followed by a new line